teracyhq-incubator/taxer/README.md

 Library Architecture
 --------------------

-It's desinged with plugin mechanisum and minimalist in mind.
+It's designed with plugin mechanism and minimalist in mind.
 By default:

 ```
 const taxer = new Taxer();